w3f/polkadot-wiki/docs/learn/learn-consensus.md

 some assumptions about the network and participants, if we see a few blocks building on a given block, we can estimate the probability that it is final.
 Eventual consensus means that at some point in the future, all nodes will agree on the truthfulness of one set of data.
-This eventual consensus may take a long time and will not be able to be determined how long it will take ahead of time.
+This eventual consensus may take a long time, and will not be able to determine how long it will take ahead of time.
 However, finality gadgets such as GRANDPA (GHOST-based Recursive ANcestor Deriving Prefix Agreement) or Ethereum's Casper FFG (the Friendly Finality Gadget) are designed to give stronger and quicker guarantees on the finality of blocks - specifically, that they can never be reverted after some